Why you need a Patent Search? Do I need a Patent Search?

 International Type Search

 The Australian patent office offers an international type search on a filed provisional patent applications.
 This search can be conducted within 8 months of filing.
 We recommend all of our Clients’ to request this search.
-The cost is about $2,500 and a patent examiner will provide a search report identifying documents which are relevant to the patentability of your invention.
-This provides an additional level of confidence in your invention and provides a validation or compliment to the firs-cut patent search results.
+The cost is about $2,000 and a patent examiner will provide a search report identifying documents which are relevant to the patentability of your invention.
+This provides an additional level of confidence in your invention and provides a validation or compliment to the first-cut patent search results.

 Get in Touch with Caska IP Patent Attorneys

 Don’t waste your money on seeking a patent without at least a basic patent search.
 If you want to be at least 80% sure you are on the right track – we can conduct our First-Cut patent search and opinion.
-Otherwise, we can request an international-Type search on your provisional patent after it is filed.
+Otherwise, we can request an international-Type search on your provisional patent application after it is filed.